In a global world, having a multi-lingual website is a big bonus. Here are 4 methods to easily add Google Translate to WordPress.

-Research shows that internet users prefer to browse and shop in their native language, so adding Google Translate to your WordPress site is a great idea if you have ambitions to move your online store into overseas markets or just want to make the web browsing experience better for visitors from around the globe.
+Research shows that internet users prefer to browse and shop in their native language.
+Adding Google Translate to your WordPress site is a great idea if you have ambitions to move your online store into overseas markets or just want to make the web browsing experience better for visitors from around the globe.

 In this blog we outline the benefits of adding Google Translate to your WordPress site, and give you details of plugins that help you do just that.